 Maybe your family loves to play games, start a monopoly tradition after you eat and the dishes are done.
 Maybe you love football, Thanksgiving could mean gathering together and rooting for your favorite team that’s playing.
 Let your themes cater to you and your family.

 Thanksgiving is a time to enjoy a good meal with your family and friends.
 It’s a time to remember everything we have to be grateful for, to remember those who helped found this great nation.

-It is also a time to not be as stressed in order to fully soak in the beauty of the season.
-I hope that these ideas helped you to better prepare for the season in order to give you the comforting feeling you need.
+It is also a time to not be as stressed to fully soak in the beauty of the season.
+I hope that these ideas helped you to better prepare for the season give you the comforting feeling you need.